NativeScript/docs-v7/bindings.md

 ###Binding in XML

-To create a binding in XML, we will need a source object, which will be created the same way, as in the exmple above ([TwoWay Binding in Code](#twoway-binding-in-code)).
+To create a binding in XML, we will need a source object, which will be created the same way, as in the exmple above ([Two-Way Binding in Code](#two-way-binding-in-code)).
 Then we describe the binding in the XML (using a mustache syntax).
 With an XML declaration we set only the names of the properties - for the target: text and for source: textSource.The interesting thing here is that we don't specify explicitly the source of the binding.
 More about this topic will be discussed in the next article.

 ``` XML